 Update!
-Apple’s built-in Photos app has come on leaps and bounds in the last three years, but has the Photos-alternative HashPhotos improved since we first reviewed it?
+Apple’s built-in Photos app has come on leaps and bounds in recent years, but has the Photos-alternative HashPhotos improved since we last revisited it?

-Revised rating: HashPhotos may have received some cosmetic improvements, but in three years, little else seems to have changed. ★★★
+Revised rating: HashPhotos may have received some small improvements, but in two years, little else seems to have changed. ★★★

 Our original review, written in July 2017, is presented in its entirety below.

 Apple’s iPhone is probably the most powerful camera you own, but the built-in Photos app falls short in a number of ways.
 Plenty of third-party apps seek to plug this gap in Apple’s iOS, and one of the most interesting is HashPhotos.

 There’s definitely a lot to love when it comes to this app.
 For starters, HashPhotos features a super slick user interface in which all your photos can be flicked through.
 A swipe to the left reveals your albums, while a swipe to the right lets you refine the selection by date.
 At this same interface, users can browse images by location (all your iPhone-captured photos will be geo-tagged by default), and you can search through your images using a variety of terms.

 One such search term is tags.
 HashPhotos lets users hashtag pics in order for them to be more easily summoned.
 The app will also auto-tag images based on their properties – like #photo for a photo; #gif for a GIF; #nearby for images with a location that’s close to where you currently are; or even #portrait, #landscape and #panorama.